wwidel/pareto-case-study/README.md

 1. Install Python, version >= 3.5.6.
 2. Install the [adtrees](https://github.com/wwidel/adtrees) package using `pip install adtrees`.
 3. Download the contents of this repository.
 4. In the folder where the contents of this repository are stored, run `python study.py`.
+See comments in the code.